Multi phase vapor liquid solid hydrate software

 Do you need assistance or wish to discuss applications ?

-Excel / Matlab application example : multiphase vapor liquid equilibria
+Excel application example : multiphase vapor liquid solid hydrate equilibria

-With the base version of Prode Properties you can calculate multiphase vapor liquid equilibria plus a limited number of vapor liquid solid equilibria cases, this Excel application example shows how to use Properties to calculate the multiphase flash operation and get the results directly in Excel pages.
+With the base version of Prode Properties you can calculate multiphase vapor liquid solid hydrate equilibria cases, this Excel application example shows how to use Properties to solve the multiphase flash operation and get the results directly in Excel pages.

 First step: define the stream (components, compositions etc.)